 2. They Are Rich In Potassium

-Bananas are a good supply of potassium, with just one average banana providing around 10-14 percent of the necessary daily requirement for this vitamin .
+A study by HealthLine shows that bananas are a good supply of potassium, with just one average banana providing around 10-14 percent of the necessary daily requirement for this vitamin .

-Potassium is an essential mineral because it regulates blood pressure levels, neuron activity, and fluid balance .
+Another study by NIH notes that potassium is an essential mineral because it regulates blood pressure levels, neuron activity, and fluid balance .

 To address this, potassium aids in the regulation of muscle contractions, which help ease muscle soreness, and helps support muscle health.